ldclakmal/ballerina-security/test-suite/README.md

 - [osixia/openldap](https://hub.docker.com/r/osixia/openldap) 1.3.0

 ##### Steps:
-1. User configurations are provided to OpenLDAP server with `.ldif`
+1. User configurations are provided to the OpenLDAP server with `.ldif`
 2. Ballerina service is secured with Basic Auth with LDAP user store.
-Inbound tokens are validated with the user store defined in OpenLDAP server.
+Inbound tokens are validated with the user store defined in the OpenLDAP server.
-3. CURL client send requests to Ballerina service.
+3. CURL client sends requests to Ballerina service.

 #### 3. JWT Auth